ConsumerDataStandardsAustralia/standards/slate/source/includes/security/_cdr_federation.md

 A request for data from a Secondary Data Holder by a standard Data Holder is known as a *Secondary Responsibility Request*.

+See the [Secondary Responsibility](#secondary-responsibility) section contains standards related to Secondary Data Holders and Secondary Responsibility Requests.

 ### Data Recipient
 A Data Recipient (DR) is a system entity that is accredited to collect CDR data from Data Holders or other DRs through authorised Software Products.